noahehall/theBookOfNoah/0current/apidesign.md

   8.  *Prototyping*
     - Create API prototypes that relieve pains or create gains.
+    - use the RAPID PROTOTYPING method to test the api idea

   9.  *Presentation*
     - Create hype.
 Enforce quality of prototypes.
   10. *Wrap Up & Next Steps*